CBE Question and Answers

 How is aid disbursed?

 Once you have completed the Free Application for Federal Student Aid (FAFSA) and it has been determined you qualify for financial aid, you will be awarded student federal once enrolled.
 Funds will disbursed based on direct and indirect cost, if applicable.
 The first disbursement will go towards your direct cost and indirect cost (if applicable).
 Afterwards direct cost will only disburse after six credit hours have been completed, then 12 and 18 credits hours have been completed; afterwards the student would need to wait until he/she completes 24 credits hours before receiving direct cost disbursements for the following 32- week Academic/loan period.
-In addition, upon completion of the six courses, students must start another set of courses at least two courses, before the disbursements will occur; disbursements will occur in four increments over a 32-week period and over four payments.
+In addition, upon completion of the six credit hours, students must start another six credit hours before the disbursements will occur; disbursements will occur in four increments over a 32-week period and over four payments.
 Indirect cost will occur every 8 weeks, again if applicable, over a four-payment period, again over a 32-week period.
 The 32- week period starts the first day (called pre-test) the student starts their first course.
-It is very important, to know that even though the CBE program currently, this is subject to change, allows students a year to complete their course(s) financial aid will not consider future disbursements/processing if a student has not completed all courses he/she has registered for in those 32 weeks; a new 32 weeks begins after the 32 weeks has passed.
+It is very important to know that financial aid will not consider future disbursements/processing if a student has not completed all courses he/she has registered for in those 32 weeks; a new 32 weeks begins after the 32 weeks has passed.
 Students must enroll for 24 credit hours within a 32-week period in order to receive federal student loans and must self-certify the course(s) for which he/she intends to enroll within the 32-week period.